 Students at the USC can take the bachelor of science in sport and entertainment.
 Graduates have what it takes to jump into the sport and entertainment industries.
 The program comes with two internships and a heavy course load.
 Topics include business, economic, and finance electives.
 This degree enables students to launch careers with professional sports teams.
 Some of the unique classes at USC prove it:

 - The Business of NASCAR

 - College Sports

 The degree at the University of South Carolina is one of a kind in a number of regards.
 It’s a one-stop-shop for everything you need in the sports industry.
 Ultimately, sports are entertainment, so this program treats it as such.
 It’s no surprise that it gets good results.

 Credit Hour Cost: $323

-Located just north of Baltimore, Maryland, Towson University is a public university that began in 1866 as the state’s first school for teachers and educators.
-Now one of the biggest public universities in the state, Towson still holds on to its original purpose as a strong university for educating teachers, but has since expanded to offering over 100 different degree programs to its 22,000+ students.
+Located north of Baltimore, Towson University is a public university.
+It began in 1866 as the state’s first school for teachers and educators.
+The school is now one of the largest universities in the state.
+It has since expanded its offerings to over 100 different degree programs.
+About 22,000 students attend the institution.

-The Bachelor of Science in Sport Management degree at Towson aims to help students adapt and monopolize on the ever-changing field of sports.
-One of the unique requirements for students at Towson is to complete a minor in business administration.
-The degree culminates in the internship experience, which places students in job locations throughout the numerous sports industries in Baltimore, Washington DC, and Philadelphia.
+The bachelor of science in sport management helps students adapt to changes in the field.
+One of the unique requirements for students is to complete a minor in business administration.
+The degree culminates in the internship experience.
+This places students in job locations like Baltimore, Washington D.C., and Philadelphia.
 Some of the highlight courses in this program include:

 - Sport Culture and Counterculture